 KIPP Massachusetts partners with the KIPP Foundation, or KIPP National, which is a non-profit national network of college-preparatory, public charter schools serving elementary, middle and high school students.
 KIPP National has a 20-year track record of preparing our students in educationally underserved communities for success in college and life.

-There are nearly 200 KIPP schools in 30 states and the District of Columbia serving nearly 80,000 students on their path to and through college.
+There are 224 KIPP schools in 20 states plus the District of Columbia serving nearly 100,000 students on their path to and through college.
 We believe that excellent academic, safe and structured schools, empowered teachers, an emphasis on character development and support through college are the foundation for student success, and we strive to provide this for every student.

 We believe that all students can learn and achieve at high levels if given the opportunity.
 Our mission is to help students develop the knowledge, skills, and character strengths they need to seize those opportunities.
 Great education transforms lives.